mapbox/appropriate-images/README.md

 **Required**.

 Path to your directory of source images.
-The [`basename`]s in your image configuration should be relative to this directory.
+Each [`basename`] in your image configuration should be relative to this directory.

 ##### outputDirectory